skrub-data/skrub/doc/userguide_tablereport.rst

     TableReport(df)  # from a notebook cell
     TableReport(df).open()  # to open in a browser window

-The table report gives a high-level overview of the given dataframe, suitable for quick exploratory analysis of series and dataframes.
+The |TableReport| gives a high-level overview of the given dataframe, suitable for quick exploratory analysis of series and dataframes.
 The report shows the first and last 5 rows of the dataframe (decided by the ``n_rows`` parameter), as well as additional information in other tabs.